-All students must register their motor vehicles in the student life office within 48 hours of having a car on campus.
-Students operating a car must display on the car an Andrew College parking permit, which can be purchased in the Student Life Office, and must obey campus parking and operating regulations.
+All students must register their motor vehicles in the Andrew College Police Department Office (ACPD) within 48 hours of having a car on campus.
+Students operating a car must display on the car an Andrew College parking permit, which can be purchased in the ACPD Office, and must obey campus parking and operating regulations.
 Failure to register or display the permit may result in a monetary fine.
 Students must renew their permit each fall.
 Andrew College reserves the right to remove vehicles from the campus that are in violation of the general parking rules.
 The college does not accept responsibility for vehicles parked on campus.